All extracts are taken from the “Safer Doors” book. Published by Geddes and Grossett. Copyright laws apply.

 Special care should also be taken when searching customers for drugs.
 The possibility of infection from dirty needles is obvious.
 You can now buy needle-resistant gloves for searching purposes, which are ideal for these situations.

-When the emphasis on the searching is for weapons, door supervisors may wish to use the slash-proof gloves as protection against knife injuries, or can use hand-held metal detectors that can indicate the presence of both knives and firearms.
+When the emphasis on the searching is for weapons, door supervisors may wish to use the slash-proof gloves or a stab proof vest as protection against knife injuries, or can use hand-held metal detectors that can indicate the presence of both knives and firearms.

 HOW TO SEARCH A PERSON